Libbum/AS-Hakyll/posts/2017-04-16-from-disqus-to-isso.markdown

 And yes: the fact that I've just ranted about commenting systems without having much use of a comment system at all does not escape me.
 Perhaps my readers don't care for Disqus more-so than I?

+---

+**Update April 21, 2017**

+I actually managed to build this [pull request](https://github.com/posativ/isso/pull/321) much quicker than I anticipated.
+This is a fully functional blog author highlighting system -- a little different than the one I've written about above, but much less of a hack job.